neurodatascience/fmralign-tutorials/_sources/00-intro.md

 ## What we'll cover

 First, we provide a brief summary of the intutions behind functional alignment.
-We then review four of the most popular methods for functional alignment:
+We then review five of the most popular methods for functional alignment:

+- Ridge regression
 - Procrustes analysis
 - Optimal transport
+- Canonical Correlation Analysis (CCA)
 - Shared Response Modelling (SRM)
-- Ridge regression

 Throughout, we focus on concrete applications to real-world data.